SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 ## Access Control Lists

-ACLs are applied **inbound on each interface** — they filter traffic as it enters that zone.
+ACLs are applied **inbound on each interface**; they filter traffic as it enters that zone.
 The philosophy here is **default deny**: everything is blocked unless there's an explicit permit rule for it.

 ### HQ → DMZ